 It was claimed that men are less likely to care for themselves.
 Evidence for this, however, is lacking.
 In aggregate men do make 32% fewer visits to the GP but this is accounted for a number of factors other than their own lack of self-care.
 Men live less long and spend a shorter period in chronic ill health at the end of life.
 Men, on average, work longer hours and at greater distances from home and that makes visits to the GP more difficult.
 However, if you look at the interval between symptom onset and presentation to primary care for ischaemic cardiac and cerebrovascular events there is no difference between men and women.
-The authors failed to present any evidence that men were being admitted at a later stage of the disease (evidenced by lower blood oxygen levels for example) and that this, in turn, was due to their lack of self-care rather than their symptoms being taken less seriously.
+Returning to COVID 19, the authors failed to present any evidence that men were being admitted at a later stage of the disease (evidenced by lower blood oxygen levels for example) and that this, in turn, was due to their lack of self-care rather than their symptoms being taken less seriously.

 According to the article, men are less likely to be involved in caring for others.
 While this may be true of direct hands-on care, men were crucially involved in the maintenance of our critical infrastructure and in a way that was equally important, less valued and that put them at greater risk of contracting COVID-19.
 For example, bus drivers and delivery drivers were and are predominantly male and poorly paid.
 You should not assume that ‘hands on carers’ do more good in the world.
 For example, who saved the most lives in the Crimean hospitals – Florence Nightingale’s team of nurses or the men who dug out the excrement and dead animals obstructing the hospital sewers?
 It is a question worth asking.
 There are many ways of caring and contributing to society and if there is cultural neglect, it does not primarily affect hands-on carers.